magpylib/magpylib/CONTRIBUTING.md

 1. Clone the Magpylib repository to your local machine.
 2. Create new personal branch locally.
-3. Publish new branch into the Github Magpylib repository.
+3. Publish new branch in the Github Magpylib repository.
 4. Modify, add and fix things in your new branch.
-5. Push your commits regularly so we can review and discuss your changes.
+Push your commits.
 5. Rebase the new branch on a regular basis to avoid future merge conflicts.
+6. Make a draft pull request where we can review and discuss your changes.
-7. When **everything is complete** make a pull request to merge your branch into the original one.
+7. When **everything is complete** mark your draft pull request as "ready for review".
+A Magpylib core team member will then review and merge.
+Write a note if you do not want your branch deleted.

 ## Everything is complete when...